-The current development of information technology has an influence on human socio-cultural life and can be seen from the development of society.15 Currently, technology has become a force that can shackle human behavior and lifestyle.
-Through the power of social networks makes it easy for humans to behavior. express their Today's information technology in addition to contributing to the improvement of progress, welfare. and human civilization.16 This progress not only has a positive impact on human life but at the same time becomes an effective arena for someone to commit an unlawful act.
-The rapid development of technology and information has also given rise to new crimes, crimes committed in the cyber world and can be carried out/accessed by anyone, both children, adolescents, and adults.17
+As a reasonably advanced society, the community has easy access to the internet.
+It supports various aspects, from exchanging information to communicating and socializing in cyberspace through multiple existing media and applications.
+This development then makes it easier to current development information technology has an influence on human socio-cultural life and can be seen from the development of society.
+15 Currently, technology has become a force that can shackle human behavior and lifestyle.
+Through the power of social networks makes it easy for humans to express their behavior.
+Today's information technology in addition to contributing to the improvement of welfare, progress, and civilization.
+16 This progress not only has a positive impact on human life but at the same time becomes an effective arena for someone to commit an unlawful act.
+The rapid development of technology and information has also given rise to new crimes, crimes committed in the cyber world and can be carried out/accessed by anyone, both children, adolescents, and adults.17 activity that utilizes computer networks for criminal acts, no matter how small the impact or consequences arising from using a computer legally or illegally is a crime.
+Crimes rife in cyberspace are body shaming and cyberbullying, so it is not impossible that with the development of the era with information technology and various kinds of social networks, these actions will become more widespread and can harm human survival.19

 The development of this technology then gives rise to crimes where the existence of the internet then facilitates crime using information technology or what we usually call cybercrime (cybercrime), such as body shaming, cyberbullying, defamation, pornography, account breaches, and so on.
-According to Andi Hamzah,18 cybercrime is any illegal activity that utilizes computer networks for criminal acts, no matter how small the impact or consequences arising from using a computer legally or illegally is a crime.
-Crimes rife in cyberspace are body shaming and cyberbullying, so it is not impossible that with the development of the era with information technology and various kinds of social networks, these actions will become more widespread and can harm human survival.19
+According to Andi Hamzah, 18 cybercrime is any illegal